 Applicants can learn a lot from successful applicants and fellows who participated in the first cohort.
 Here are tips and notes for future applicants.

-Jedida Nguyo is delighted that she took a leap of faith and applied for the Africa Data Hub fellowship and was accepted.
-Jedida has had lots of eye opening experiences and interesting insights about data journalism and credible storytelling.
-The fellowship has taught Jedida that data is not a monster, it can be challenging but it's not impossible to crack.
+Jedidah Nguyo is delighted that she took a leap of faith and applied for the Africa Data Hub fellowship and was accepted.
+Jedidah has had lots of eye opening experiences and interesting insights about data journalism and credible storytelling.
+The fellowship has taught Jedidah that data is not a monster, it can be challenging but it's not impossible to crack.